KaushikShivam/bookstore/README.md

 - Create a barebones app using `create-react-app`
 - Delete unwanted files
-- Deploy it to heroku
+- Deploy it to heroku with buildpack

 ## You can contact me [here](shivamkaushikofficial@gmail.com)